 This varies slightly, some lighter cereals will suggest a 30g serving, but if you’re choosing a denser cereal like porride oats or bran flakes, then 40-45g is classed as a serving.
 Just watch the sugar in some cereals it can be high.

-If you’re going for Weetabix, a serving is two biscuits (and see why you should pick that here).
+If you’re going for Weetabix, a serving is two biscuits (find out if Weetabix if a healthy choice here).

 A cooked serving is around 2-3 tablespoonsful – of around 150g of cooked rice.